FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 9. Do I need a fancy brush?

 The short answer is NO!
-Chalk paint can be applied with any application method including a roller or sprayer.
+Chalk and mineral paints can be applied with any application method including a roller or sprayer.
 Heck, you can even use your fingers if you want!
-However, to achieve all the techniques and finishes chalk paint is capable of achieving, BB Frösch brushes are a great choice!
+However, to achieve all the techniques and finishes chalk and mineral paints are capable of achieving, BB Frösch brushes are a great choice!
 Features include:

 Thick, oval brush head means less brush loading which cuts down on overall project time